tonykuttai/vscodium-aix-server/README.md

 ## Target Users

 This is designed for development teams using IBM AIX systems who want to use VSCodium's remote development capabilities.
+[AIX remote ssh extension](https://github.com/tonykuttai/open-remote-ssh) uses the VSCodium servers in this repo to enable remote SSH development on AIX Machines.

 ## Contributing